RandyParedis/GraphDonkey/docs/Flowcharts.md

 More alternatives can be obtained via chaining `if`s together:
 ```
-if myvar is 1 ? then        // Question mark is optional
+if {myvar is 1} then        // Encapsulation with braces
     output "myvar = 1"
 elif myvar is 2 then        // Python Style
     output "myvar = 2"